Kaporos/Deezpy/README.md

 ## Thank you
 Thanks to the author of a script on codegists.com, where I based my script on.
 That page is now gone, though.
-Also thanks to DeezloaderRemix, it served as a great reference, especially for writing the initDeezerApi() function.
+Special thanks to the team maintaining DeezloaderRemix, without their code Deezpy would not have been here today.

 ## Disclaimer
 - We, Deezpy contributors, do not call to commit crimes.